Semi-classical approximations based on Bohmian mechanics: Scalar electrodynamics

 \section{Scalar electrodynamics}

-So far the semi-classical approximations could have easily been guessed without considering the full quantum theory.
-In this section, we consider semi-classical approximations to scalar electrodynamics, i.e., a scalar field interacting with the electromagnetic field, for which this would have been much harder.
-The approximation will be obtained by starting from different but equivalent formulations of the Bohmian approach to quantum electrodynamics.
+Scalar electrodynamics describes a scalar field interacting with an electromagnetic field.
+There is a gauge symmetry which transforms both the scalar field and electromagnetic field.
+There exist various different but equivalent formulations of Bohmian scalar electrodynamics \cite{struyve10}.
 These formulations can be found either by considering different gauges or by working with different choices of gauge-independent variables (which more or less amounts to the same thing \cite{struyve10,struyve11b}).
 The gauges we will consider here are the Coulomb gauge, the unitary gauge and the temporal gauge.
 However, while the Coulomb and the unitary gauge completely fix the gauge freedom, the temporal gauge does not.
-We will find that in order to a (consistent) semi-classical approximation, it will appear necessary to {\em completely} eliminate the gauge freedom (or at least separate gauge degrees of freedom from gauge-independent degrees of freedom).
-As such, the Bohmian formulation in the temporal gauge does not immediately seem to lead to a semi-classical approximation.
+We will see that semi-classical approximations can straightforwardly be found in the case of the Coulomb and the unitary gauge, while problems with consistency arise in the case of the temporal gauge.
+The problem seems to originate from the fact that there is a remaining gauge symmetry for the scalar and electromagnetic fields, such that the gauge invariant content lies in a combination of both.
+So it seems necessary to completely eliminate the gauge freedom (or at least separate gauge degrees of freedom from gauge-independent degrees of freedom).